 - “In the pre-vaccine era, there were 3-4 million cases a year.
 What people may not have realized, every year, about 105 people died of chickenpox.
 About half of those were children.”

 That’s a much better statistic.
 So chickenpox at it’s very worst killed 50 children every year.
 Depending on your definition of “big deal” that may support her claim… at least, it did a decade ago.
-What’s interesting to me regarding this statistic is that even at its height, people were still more likely to die from drowning, choking or, if you happened to live in Africa, being mauled to death by a hippopotamus.
+What’s interesting to me regarding this statistic is that even at its height, people were still more likely to die from drowning, choking or, if you happened to live in Africa, being mauled to death by hippopotamuses.
 So is chickenpox a “big deal?”
 Yes.
-And so are hippopotamusses.
+And so are hippos.

 - JENNIFER RAFF SAYS THE FLU IS DANGEROUS